Mirror of Orbifold Singularities in the Hitchin Fibration: the case $(\text{SL}_n,\text{PGL}_n)$: Introduction

 In this article, we will construct a family of translation operators $T_{p_1,p_2}$ acting on the Hitchin fibre $\check{h}^{-1}(a)$, and associate to each of them a character $\chi_{p_1,p_2}\in K_a^{\vee}$, where $K_a^{\vee}$ is the finite group parametrising the irreducible components of $\check{h}^{-1}(a)$.
 We will show that

-for any $\xi\in H_x^{\vee}$.
+for any $\xi\in H_x^{\vee}$, where $\Res^{K_a}_{H_x}\chi_{p_1,p_2}$ denotes the restriction of the character $\chi_{p_1,p_2}$ to $H_x$.
 This is our fibrewise version of the fractional Hecke eigenproperty.
 See Theorem \ref{Thm-D} below.
 Of course, to verify the full fractional Hecke eigenproperty, one needs to show that the decomposition (\ref{eq-intro-decomp-Hecke}) exists and that it is compatible with the decomposition $E=\bigoplus_i E_i$ of the multiplier.
 We hope to address this problem in the future.